SSD2015/219244/Schedule.md

 By the end of EL1 you must have a running, deployable application.
 You must also have good documentation, including a better set of requirements (as UC and Supplemental Requirements) and some design documentation, which you will bundle into a _Software Architecture Document_.
 The SAD is for developers, so it isn't as rigorous as the SRS, but it should be accurate and complete.
 Record important _design decisions_ in the SAD.
 Your Web Frameworks review is a design decision.

-During EL1, we'll study some useful technology.
+In the next few weeks, we'll study some useful technology.
 I hope to cover Unit Testing, Logging, Persistence, and a few design patterns.
 We will introduce and require teams to use _Issue Tracking_ and Milestones using Github and Waffle.io, and Git _branches_ for development.

 ---
 ### Week 6 Lab